octobercms/docs/ajax-validating-forms.md

 <a name="field-errors"></a>
 ### Displaying errors with fields

-You can show validation messages for individual fields by defining an element that uses the `data-validate-for` attribute, passing the field name as the value.
+Alternatively, you can show validation messages for individual fields by defining an element that uses the `data-validate-for` attribute, passing the field name as the value.

     <!-- Input field -->
     <input name="phone" />